ngshaohui/webdev/week08 - more react and nextjs/exercise.md

 TODO consider putting this on week 12.
 Week 9 is common test week so it's undesirable to have a deadline, but could perhaps make the deadline week 11 but release it before they go on common test (so week 8).

-TODO can also do one for API routes

 ## Activity 1

-Given the following files, create it within your `my-app` application and check if the Create URL can be visited.
+Given the following files, create it within your `my-app` application and check if the proposed URL can be visited.

 ### Task 1